 In his interim report, the Commissioner refers to an ASIC report1 released in January 2018 that found that in 75% of the files reviewed the adviser appeared to have prioritised the adviser’s own interests (above their clients’ interests).
 And in 10% of files, ASIC expressed ‘significant concern’ about the impact of the advice on the client’s financial situation.
 These investigations focused on ANZ, CBA, AMP, NAB and Westpac whose vertically integrated models have come under stinging criticism.

 So what is a vertically integrated model?

 It is simply where one institution owns every stage of the product, sales and ‘advice’ deliver chain.
 The value chain works on the premise that the institution is primarily a manufacturer of the product.
 This is where most of the profit lies.
 As we see in the diagram the product is in prime position.

 What happens next is a conversation about how to best distribute or sell the product, and finally, there is a customer needed in order to fulfil sales targets.

-In this model is very difficult for an adviser to place their own interests behind the clients.
+In this model, it is very difficult for an adviser to place their own interests behind the clients.
 As the Royal Commission report states, “the choice between interest and duty is resolved, more often than not, in favour of self-interest.